Need to get in touch? Give us a call.

 If you would like more information, please get in touch with your local ŠKODA centre, who will be happy to help you:

-Listers ŠKODA Coventry is open today until 6:30pm.
-It is next open tomorrow from 8:00am to 6:30pm.
+Listers ŠKODA Coventry is now closed for today.
+It is next open tomorrow from 10:30am to 4:30pm.

 Please note that we only display reviews for cars we currently have for sale on these pages.